ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 # Cognitive Architecture: Conversation Broker
 This project offers a set of simple APIs in front of Watson Conversation to be consumed by your web interface, your mobile app  or even a business process defined in [IBM BPM on Cloud](http://www-03.ibm.com/software/products/en/business-process-manager-cloud).

+This project is part of the 'IBM Cognitive Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cognitive.

 The project includes an [angular 2](http://angular.io) web application to illustrate a simple conversation front end which itself uses the APIs.
 The project is designed as a micro service and deployable as a Cloud Foundry application on [IBM Bluemix](http://www.bluemix.net).
 The concept of broker is presented in the [IBM Cognitive Reference Architecture for Engagement](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture#engagementDomain) as illustrated in the figure below:

 ![WCS Reference Architecture](doc/WCS-ra.png) with the 'Conversation Application' icon.